carlonicolo/introsde-2015-assignment-3/README.md

 # Introsde 2015 Assignment#3(SERVER): SOAP Web Services
 This is the third assignment for the "Introduction to Service Design and Engineering" course.
 The assignment is composed by two parts:
 * The **Server** that exposes SOAP Web Services, and that is deployied on Heroku. ***This README is about the server***
-* The [**Client**](https://github.com/carlonicolo/introsde-2015-assignment-3-client) that call each of server implemented services and prints the result. [**Here**](https://github.com/carlonicolo/introsde-2015-assignment-3-client/blob/master/README.md) there is the README for the client.
+* The [**Client**](https://github.com/carlonicolo/introsde-2015-assignment-3-client) that calls each of server implemented services and prints the result. [**Here**](https://github.com/carlonicolo/introsde-2015-assignment-3-client/blob/master/README.md) there is the README for the client.

 In this assignment is requested to implement a server and a client calling this server. </br>
 The server is deployed on Heroku.</br>